araaaachannnnnnnn/florica-blooms/README.md

 - **View Profile**: Users can view their profile information.
 - **Upload Profile Picture**: Users can upload a profile picture to personalize their profile.

+### 🔍 Search Feature
+- **Search Products**: Users can search for products by name.
+Only the products that match the search query will be displayed, and others will be hidden.

 ### 🛠️ Admin Features
 - **Create Product**: Admins can add new products to the catalog.
 - **Edit Product**: Admins can edit existing products.